 Back in the Scene panel, assign:

 First edit the canvas.
 Because the rectangles are children of the canvas, they will take on any changes made to it.

-In the Inspector, change the Mode from Screen Space to World Space.
+In the Inspector, change the Mode from Camera Space to World Space.

 Because the canvas is in World Space it will no longer scale with the screen of the device.
 This allows you to change its Transformations.
 In the Inspector, change: